etolo/lectures/Projects.md

 Here you'll find references to various resources such as research papers and blogs that may inspire choice of your course project topic.
 You may also check the references provided in the lecture material.

-More to be added soon.
+More to be added as we progress through the course.

 You're welcome to propose a topic not included in the list below.